Lorenzo Ferro

 Lorenzo "Toto" Ferro ([loˌɾenso ˈfero]; born 9 November 1998) is an Argentine actor, singer and songwriter.
 He gained recognition for playing Robledo Puch in the 2018 film El ángel.
 His television roles include Cristian Pardo in the third season of El marginal (2019) and Alex Hodoyan in the third season of Narcos: Mexico (2021).
 Ferro releases music under the stage name Kiddo Toto.
 He has released two studio albums: Resfriado (2019) and Mansión helada (2021).

 Early life

-Lorenzo Ferro Allassia was born on 9 November 1998 in Buenos Aires.
+Lorenzo Ferro was born on 9 November 1998 in Buenos Aires.
 He is the eldest son of actor Rafael Ferro and costume designer Cecilia Allassia.
 He grew up in Belgrano.
-He completed his primary school studies at a local Catholic school, and then he attended ORT.
+He attended a local Catholic school for his primary education, and later went to the Jewish Institute ORT for high school.